bearsunday/bearsunday.github.io/manuals/1.0/en/hypermedia-api.md

 In `_links`, specify a special token that defines the document` curies`.
 In `curies`, specify` href` which indicates the document URI of the resource and its name with `name`.

-In this example you will find that you can access the `http: // quickoc.example.com/rels/? rel = todo` URL to get documentation on the` todo` resource.
+In this example you will find that you can access the `http://apidoc.example.com/rels/?rel=todo` URL to get documentation on the` todo` resource.

 ## API document service